 Between 2014 and October 2018, both the MBRR and the programme which succeeded it in September 2016, the Mortgage Rectification and Redress programme (the "MRR"), sought to address issues relating to: (i) arrears fees and charges; (ii) incorrect application of terms and conditions to borrowers' accounts; (iii) early repayment charges; (iv) discount rate expiry; (v) "Platform" first payments; (vi) issues arising in relation to FG17/4 and the auto capitalisation of arrears; (vii) CCA further advances; and (viii) incorrect calculation of monthly payments on one of the Bank's mortgage systems.
 The accounts of all customers impacted by the above issues were, in accordance with the Bank's Remediation Programme Redress Standards, remediated and customers redressed accordingly.
 The MRR has been completed and was closed down formally at the end of October 2018 but there is the risk that the Bank or the FCA may identify further issues which require remediation work.
-Since the completion of the major mortgage remediation programmes in 2018, new mortgage related issues have been identified and remediated at a total cost of £6.3 million.
+Since the completion of the major mortgage remediation programmes in 2018, new mortgage related issues have been identified, including simultaneous and non-simultaneous porting of mortgages where early repayment charges were incorrectly charged or not refunded respectively, and remediated at a total cost of £6.3 million.